Gift of the Givers: Humanitarian efforts

-Imtiaz Sooliman
+Founder Dr Imtiaz Sooliman

-The founder of the organisation is Imtiaz Ismail Sooliman, a South African medical doctor.
-He also led the organisation.
+The founder and chair of the Gift of the Givers is Imtiaz Ismail Sooliman, a South African medical doctor.
+Under his leadership, Gift of the Givers has been developed into the largest disaster response agency of African origin.

 Early life and education

-Sooliman was born on 7 March 1962 in Potchefstroom, a Muslim.
+Sooliman was born on 7 March 1962 in Potchefstroom.
 He completed his high school education at Sastri College in Durban, Natal in 1978.
 He qualified as a medical doctor by obtaining his MBChB at the University of Natal.
 He ran a medical practise in Pietermaritzburg, Natal up to 1986.
-He is married to Zohra.